Spirals-Team/test4repair-experiments/results/chart/25/jGenProg/readme.md

 Nb of EvoSuite Tests: 68

-Nb of Failing EvoSuite Tests: 68
+Nb of Failing EvoSuite Tests: 32

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 166.06
+Average Nb of EvoSuite Tests: 145.39

-Average Nb of Failing EvoSuite Tests: 3.42
+Average Nb of Failing EvoSuite Tests: 4.5

+Average Nb of Test-adequate patches: 7.04

 ---